imazen/imageflow/README.md

 ## [Support our Kickstarter!](https://www.kickstarter.com/projects/njones/imageflow-respect-the-pixels-a-secure-alt-to-image)

+**We desperately need to build more momentum!
+If possible, please promote it and pledge $1 or get a friend to.
+We'll re-evalute Tuesday, June 7th to check our statistical changes, and if it makes sense to shut the Kickstarter down early.**

 ImageFlow will bring world-class image quality and performance to all languages through a C-compatible API (libimageflow) and an evolvable operation graph, with initial focus on Node and Ruby.
 Linux, Mac, and Windows support is planned.

 ----